sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
-The GM didn't give the item its descriptive name, so an explanation isn't the GM's resposibility.
+The GM didn't give the item its descriptive name, so an explanation isn't the GM's responsibility.
 The GM may even return the question, "Yes, why does it weigh you down?
 What about magic in this world, or what about your character makes them especially burdened by magical items?
 Does your character even know?"